-Peer on peer abuse includes, but is not limited to, bullying (online and offline), gender based violence, sexual assaults and sexting.
+All staff should be aware that children can abuse other children (often referred to as peer on peer abuse).
+Peer on peer abuse includes, but is not limited to, bullying (online and offline), gender based violence, sexual assaults, sexting and upskirting (which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm).
 It should always be dealt with as a safeguarding issue and should never be passed off as "banter" or "just a bit of fun".
 The police should always be called if a child is in immediate danger or at serious risk of harm.